CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LabIntrov2.md

    ![](../Images/Sign-in-no.png)

-> **Note:** If you're prompted to set up Multi-Factor Authentication (MFA), please proceed with the next step.
-Otherwise, you can skip the MFA setup and continue with the remaining steps in the exercise.

 5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.

 ## Support Contact

 The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
 We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.